pallets/quart/docs/deployment.rst

     gunicorn --worker-class quart.worker.GunicornWorker example:app

-All the standard Gunicorn settings apply and can be used.
+All the standard Gunicorn settings apply and can be used, including access log formatting.

 HTTP/2 deployment
 -----------------